yohman/21S-DH151/Weeks/Week01/W01-Lab1.md

 There is one step left.
 You have just commited your changes to your _local_ repo.
 You need to **push** your changes to your _online_ GitHub repo.

+1. Click on the "more actions" button (triple dot)
+1. Click on `Push`

 <kbd><img src="images/vs_push.png"></kbd>